 The management communication faculty serve the College of Business by teaching the Bachelor of Science core requirement BUS 301 Fundamentals of Management Communication.
-In addition, the faculty teach BUS 502 Managerial Communication, a core course in the Master of Business Administration degree, as well as other management communication courses.
+In addition, the faculty teach BUS 502 Managerial Communication, a core course in the M.B.A. degree, as well as other management communication courses.